Near Threshold Computation of Partitioned Ring Learning With Error (RLWE) Post Quantum Cryptography on Reconfigurable Architecture: Cluster Algorithms

 \subsection{Hierarchical Clustering}

-The Hierarchical clustering \cite{hierarchical} algorithm start with every point is its own cluster and compute distance matrix between two clusters based upon chosen distance measurement method(in this case Euclidean distance).
-Then it choose two clusters to be merged that has the smallest distance.This process will repeat until all clusters grouped into a single cluster.The dendogram creates a binary tree for visualizing the hierarchy of clusters.
+At the first step, Hierarchical cluster \cite{hierarchical} algorithm considers every point as different clusters.
+Thereafter it computes distance matrix between two clusters based on a distance measurement method (in this case Euclidean distance).
+Then it merges two clusters which have the smallest distance.
+This process will repeat until all clusters grouped into a single cluster.
+The dendogram creates a binary tree for visualizing the hierarchy of clusters.
 The number of clusters can be determine from the dendogram.
-This algorithm is computationally expensive for large datasets, having a time complexity of $\mathcal{O}(n^3)$ where n is the number of data-points.
+This algorithm is computationally expensive for large datasets, having a time complexity of $\mathcal{O}(n^3)$ where $n$ is the number of data-points.
+As shown in Table \ref{tab:hierarchical}, the Heirarchical Cluster algorithm creates 6 clusters.
+However the offline voltage calibration algorithms stated in Sec. \ref{sec:algo} merge 5 clusters into 3 FPGA partitons, such as (i)\textbf{FPGA Partition-1}: $Cluster-1$, $Cluster-5$ placed into FPGA Partition-1 where $V_{ccint}$=0.96.(ii) \textbf{FPGA Partition-2}: $Cluster-2$ and $Cluster-4$ placed into FPGA Partition-2 and fall into same voltage island where $V_{ccint}$=0.98. (iii) \textbf{FPGA Partition-3}: contain $Cluster-3$ where $V_{ccint}$=0.97.